Radio in Honduras: Radio America

 1948 marked the birth of Radio America.
 At that time Tegucigalpa (the capital) comprised two cities, divided by the Rio Choluteca.
 It was a small metropolis, both geographically and in population.
 Radio America broadcast with three kW of power; small by later standards, but sufficient for experimentation.
 Soon it increased its power to 10 kW, easily reaching audiences in the twin cities of Tegucigalpa and Comayagüela.

 The station was first owned by Sergio Castellón who, within a few years, sold it to Cuban entrepreneur Rafael Silvio Peña.
 Peña, bringing the Cuban concept of radio as a fresh approach, began with live performances (especially radio-novelas, or soap-operas).
 Peña brought in Emilio Díaz; the two developed programs popular in Cuba such as "La Tremenda Corte", which was known throughout Latin America.
 Subsequently Dr. Andonie Fernandez bought the station, maintaining its tradition while ushering in a new era.

-Several changes took place, the most important of which was the addition of well-known radio personalities and the highest-rated program (“Platicando con mi Barbero”, after the cast left HRN).
+Several changes took place, the most important of which was the addition of well-known radio personalities and the highest-rated program ("Platicando con mi Barbero", after the cast left HRN).
 This program featured a group headed by humorist Herman Allan Padgett, considered a genius for his comic range and originality.
 Padgett had gathered the best-known talent of the time, including Julio Lopez Fuentes, Abelardo Enrique Avendaño and Ricardo Antonio Redondo Licona.
 Like HRN, Radio America strives to improve; Fernandez created a conglomerate within the communications industry in Central America.

 Musiquera

-Radio Musiquera or better known as Musiquera is a Honduran radio station based in San Pedro Sula, department of Cortés, founded in 1993.
+HRAX-FM Radio Musiquera or better known as Musiquera is a Honduran radio station based in San Pedro Sula, department of Cortés, founded in 1993.
 It broadcasts from that city through the frequency 93.3 FM.
 Their catchphrase is "Tu Mejor Compañera."
 The station currently enjoys a high level of popularity among the Honduran population and abroad.
 This station is part of the A.G Multimedia group, to which other stations such as Radioactiva 99.7 FM, Estéreo Clase 92.9 FM and the TV channel Activa TV also belong.

 Musiquera has national coverage, through more than 20 repeaters linked via satellite.